-Precipitation forecasts shows drier than normal conditions over the southeastern and most western European part of the domain.
+Precipitation forecasts show drier than normal conditions over the Eastern part of the domain.
 For the rest of the region no large-scale precipitation signal is present in the forecasts (see figure 2).
 The climatological forecast (33, 33, 33) over the Southern part of the domain also implies the fact that no meaningful forecast can be provided for these seasonally dry areas.